 - Sample donor profile (if requested)

-- A choice of simple designs to high-end cornerstone brochures
+- Simple designs to high-end, cornerstone brochures

 Simple.
 Affordable.
 Non legalese.

 Or, as we call them, “Gifts Anyone Can Make.”

 These gifts are popular for both the nonprofit and for the donor.
 Why?
 They are easy to market, easy to give, and easy to receive.
 In many instances all it takes is a signature and usually does not require a lawyer.

 All brochures on specific giving vehicles incorporate a diagram on how the gifting process works.

 Here’s a simple informational on how Bequests work.
 This is a daily bread and butter brochure for any nonprofit.
 Available in English and Spanish.

 Stocks and Appreciated Assets

 Donors can use appreciated stocks, bonds and/or mutual fund shares they’ve held “long-term” (more than one year) to make their gift.
 They will be able to claim a federal income tax charitable deduction for the full, appreciated value of the securities (not the lesser amount they originally paid for them).
 In addition, they will pay no capital gains tax on the transaction.
 This means the after-tax cost is less than a gift of cash.